About Vancouver

 Money-Saving Tips:

-1. Visit in the shoulder seasons: Spring (April to June) and Fall (September to November) offer lower accommodation prices and fewer crowds.
+- Spring (April to June) and Fall (September to November) offer moderate prices and pleasant weather.

 Local Payment Customs and Tipping Practices: